robertfalken/accountable/README.md

 ```

-`/authentication/refresh` checks the access token in the cookie and either returns a fresh token in the http-cookie, or returns 401 for invalid or expired tokens.
+`/authentication/refresh` checks the access token in cookies and either returns a fresh token in the http-cookie, or returns 401 and removes the access token from cookies for invalid or expired tokens.

+`/authentication/logout` clears the access token from cookies.